 And, yes, I did eventually meet the lovely Gail one magical night when my old band was on tour.
 In mid-tour, we played a show at Don Hill’s in SoHo, and Ms. Worley was kind enough to accept my invitation to the gig – guest-listed, of course.
 One of my long-lost prized possessions was a photo us from that night: me strangling Gail with my hair.
 Things were good.

 Time passed, like the magic trick it is, and things got a bit rough at the magazine.
 Long story short (“Too late!”
 I’m sure you’re thinking–shaddap)… I was phased out.
 My boss hired two interns to do my job and got two younger, hipper dudes to do the job of one old dude for less money.
 I remember sadly going about the task of letting my favorite contacts know the awful truth about my imminent departure.
 Now, maybe I am painting Gail with too much of a saintly brush, but I sorta remember her telling me that she’d quit writing for the magazine after I was gone from the masthead.
-I naturally appreciated her show of solidarity, but I insisted that she retain her post and fight the good fight to keep cool music in that increasingly snobby, indie-rock rag.
+I naturally appreciated her show of solidarity, but I insisted that she retain her post and fight the good fight to keep cool music in that increasingly snobby, by getting quick loans without credit check process for financial stability of indie-rock rag.
 OK, so maybe she didn’t offer to split – it’s my frickin’ memory, and if I wanna make it all sweet and lovely, I will.
 Bastards.

 Anyway, she stayed on for a while after I left, but I’m pretty sure she never loved those interns-turned-editors as much as she loved me.
 In fact, I know they did something unspeakable to her.
 Aw, hell, I’ll speak of it – they changed her words and ruined something she wrote.
 Uncool.
 Just for the record, if I ever changed Gail’s words, she never noticed, and that’s because I never would dare to touch the meaty parts of Gail’s writing – the place where her voice lived and rang out.
 Messing with that would have been like tugging on Superman’s cape.
 It’s a respect thing, and I had that for Gail in spades.
 I still do.